hopegardenuk/hopegarden.uk/content/english/blog/240914-hope-garden-go.md

 3. Trust the process

 If there’s any demand, I might do a livestream of the workshop.
 Email me <hello@hopegarden.uk> if interested!

+## Wildlife ID

+In the afternoon, we moved from the village hall to the Hope Garden site, where ecologist Yusef Samari from [WWBIC](https://wwbic.org.uk) conducted a wildlife ID workshop.
+What was really noticeable were the [Elephant Hawkmoth](https://en.wikipedia.org/wiki/Deilephila_elpenor) caterpillars by the [Square-stalked Willowherb](https://plantatlas2020.org/atlas/2cd4p9h.7aw), and the preponderance of insects around the compound flowers of [Fleabane](https://plantatlas2020.org/atlas/2cd4p9h.1nx) and [Marsh Ragwort](https://plantatlas2020.org/atlas/2cd4p9h.aqkn5p).

+{{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1726511012/240914-two-elephant-hawkmoth-caterpillars-willowherb.jpg" alt="Couple of large caterpillars on wispy old flower heads" caption="Elephant Hawkmoth caterpillars on the seed heads of Square-stalked Willowherb" >}}

+{{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1726511010/240914-fleabane-flowers-fly.jpg" alt="Fly on a yellow flower" caption="Fly on the compound flower of Fleabane, a member of the daisy family" >}}

+It was such a lovely way to spend the afternoon, educational yet also relaxed, paying close attention to what could be lurking right beneath your feet.

+What was also fascinating was the research that Yusef passed on about the wildlife observations in the area.
+He had completed an ecological survey of the site (you can download a copy of the PDF from our [Plant Species page](https://hopegarden.uk/species)), and then passed on information about the observations within a kilometre of the garden.
+2,282 species, of which 256 are protected and/or priority.

+{{< figure src="https://res.cloudinary.com/hopegarden/image/upload/v1725861504/240711-wwbic-species-records-map-cilgerran.jpg" alt="Map with circle showing distribution of species around village" caption="The species distribution map around the Hope Garden & Cilgerran" >}}

+This will **really** inform the garden design process, because when you know the name of the species that you’re designing for, you can choose the plants that they eat and the habitat they require.
+Exciting times.